Information For Parents of Children Enrolled in OUSD

 A: OPL receives minimal data from OUSD about your child in order to create this card (name, birthdate, address, phone, school, and school ID), through a signed agreement between OUSD and the City of Oakland.
 This information is not disclosed to any other entity.

-If you have further questions about the Oakland Promise Card, you may contact Nina Lindsay at firstname.lastname@example.org if your child is between the ages of 5 and 12, or Lana Adlawan at email@example.com for youth age 13 and up.
+If you have further questions about the Oakland Promise Card, you may contact Nina Lindsay at email@example.com if your child is 12 or under, or Sharon McKellar at firstname.lastname@example.org for youth age 13 and up.